Henry Robertson Bowers: Terra Nova expedition

 Originally appointed as a junior officer of the ship's party in charge of expedition stores, Bowers quickly distinguished himself as an extremely hard-working, highly skilled organiser.
 By the time the Terra Nova left New Zealand, Scott had promoted him to be a member of the shore party, in charge of landing, stores, navigation and the arrangement of sledging rations, a role in which his extraordinary powers of memory served Scott well.
+He would pull up a chair to his bunk, stand on it, and use the bunk as a standing desk to work out some of these logistics while his bunkmate slept.
+During this time, Cherry-Garrard remembers:

+Bowers' middle watch especially became famous for the way in which he put the ship at the ice, and more than once Scott was alarmed by the great shock and collisions which were the result: I have seen him hurry up from his cabin to put a stop to it!
+But Bowers never hurt the ship, and she gallantly responded to the calls made upon her.

 Six months after arriving in Antarctica, Bowers made the winter journey to the emperor penguin breeding grounds at Cape Crozier in July 1911 with Edward Adrian Wilson and Apsley Cherry-Garrard.
 The aim of the party was to secure an unhatched egg for scientific study.
 In almost total darkness and with temperatures ranging from -40 to -70 F, they man-hauled their sledge 60 mi from Scott's base at Cape Evans to the far side of Ross Island.
 Frozen and exhausted, they reached their goal, only to be pinned down by a blizzard.
 Their tent was ripped away and carried off by the wind, leaving the men in their sleeping bags under a thickening drift of snow.
 When the winds subsided, by great fortune they found their tent lodged about half a mile away in rocks.
 Having successfully collected three eggs and desperately exhausted, they eventually arrived back at Cape Evans on 1 August 1911, five weeks after setting off.
 Cherry-Garrard later referred to this trip as The Worst Journey in the World, which became the title of his book published in 1922 recounting the fate of the 1908–1912 expedition.